delveccj/Lab-Final/LabFinalDryRun.md

 Once the token is created, copy it into a file and save it!
 You will need this later on.

 #### **3. Set Up Your Repository**
-1. Go to [GitHub](https://github.com/) and create a new private repository called `weather-app`.
+1. Go to [GitHub](https://github.com/) and create a new private repository called ```weather-station-app```.
 Invite your instructor to it as a collaborator.
 The username to invite is:  delveccj
 2. Be sure to add a README to the repo from github.
 This will make life easier later on.
 2. Clone the repository to your local machine.
 3. Set up the following directory structure: